Nifty Call: Buy with stop-loss at 8,935

-Tracking the bullish global markets, Sensex and Nifty began the session with a gap-up open and continued to trade in the positive territory.
-The US stock indices- Dow Jones and S&P 500 jumped 3.8 per cent and 3.1 per cent respectively, in the last session.
-The Nikkei 225 index had jumped 1.5 per cent to 20,433 and Hang Seng index has gained 2 per cent to 24,442 levels in today's session.
-Sensex and Nifty have advanced 1.9 per cent and 2 per cent, respectively so far.
+In the midst of mixed Asian markets, Sensex and Nifty started the session in a positive territory.
+The Nikkei 225 has climbed 0.8 per cent to 20,595 and Hang Seng index is hovering flat at 24,363 levels in today's session.
+Both Sensex and Nifty have advanced 0.7 per cent each.
 The market breadth of the Nifty index is biased towards advances.
-On the other hand, the India VIX has slumped 3.7 per cent to 39.3 levels.
-The Nifty mid-cap index has surged 1.7 per cent and Small-cap index has advanced 1 per cent.
+The volatility index - India VIX has slumped 6.5 per cent to 36.8 levels.
+The Nifty mid-cap has advanced 0.8 per cent and small-cap index has increased 0.6 per cent.
+Among the sectoral indices, Nifty IT index and Nifty PSU Bank index are marginally trading in the red.
+Top gainers are Nifty Pharma and realty indices which have advanced 1.5 per cent each.

-Nifty May month contract commenced the session with a gap-up open at 8,971.
-After an initial decline, the contract recorded an intra-day low at 8,860 and resumed its up-move.
-The contract has decisively breached a key resistance at 8,900 and marked an intra-day high at 9,034 levels.
-It currently tests key resistance at 9,000.
-Trader can buy the contract in declines with a stop-loss at 8,935.
-A decisive break above 9,000 can take the contract higher to 9,035 and then to 9,050 levels.
-Subsequent resistances are at 9,075 and 9,100 levels.
-Immediate support is at 8,950 levels.
-Conversely, if the contract slumps below the crucial support level of 8,900 can pull the contract down to 8,860 and then to 8,830 levels.
-In that case desist taking fresh long positions.
+The Nifty May month contract commenced the session with a gap-up open at 8,903.
+After an initial decline to the intra-day low of 8,879 the contract resumed the up-move, decisively breaking above 8,900 levels.
+The contract recorded an intra-day high at 9,007 levels.
+Immediate support is at 8,940 levels.
+Traders can buy the contract in declines with a fixed stop-loss at 8,935 levels.
+An emphatic break above 9,000 can take the contract higher to 9,025 and then 9,050 levels.
+Key supports below 8,940 are at 8,900 and 8,880.

 Supports: 8950 and 8,900